 🥘 How to Serve

-- Serve it in a bowl with milk poured over.
+- Serve it in a bowl with milk.
 Eat right away.

 - Pour almond or coconut milk over it and allow it to sit for 10-15 minutes.
 The oats will soften a bit.